-Jennings Randolph, the father of the 26th Amendment and late U.S. Senator from Harrison County, WV is the epitomy of what it means to never give up.
-Senator Randolph introduced a bill to lower the required age to register to vote from 21 to 18 eleven times.
-That is right, imagine failing not once,twice,thrice, but ten times before reaching your goal.
+Jennings Randolph is the father of the 26th Amendment and the late U.S. Senator from Harrison County, WV.
+Senator Randolph epitomizes what it means to never give up.
+He introduced a bill eleven times to lower the required age to register to vote from 21 to 18.
+Imagine failing not once or twice, but ten times before reaching your goal!
 Randolph believed that if U.S. citizens were old enough to fight and die for their country, then they were old enough to vote for the leaders who were sending them to these conflicts.
 In 1971, the 26th amendment to the U.S. Constitution was passed and changed the voting age to 18.

-In honor of Senator Randolph's determination to get young people involed in the voting process, the Secretary of State's office has created the Jennings Randolph Award.
-This award is given to high schools which have 100% of eligible students registered to vote (except those that are exempt) Some students may decide not to register for religious beliefs etc.
+In honor of Senator Randolph's determination to get young people involved in the voting process, the Secretary of State's office has created the Jennings Randolph Award.
+This award is given to high schools that have 100 percent of eligible students registered to vote.
+Some exemptions may apply, for example, like students who choose not to register for religious beliefs.

 How to take part?

-The list confirming that 100% of the schools eligible students(Students eligible to register are 18 years of age, or 17 years of age and will be 18 by the date of the next General Election, November 11, 2014) are registered can be mailed to WV Secretary of State, Building 1 Suite 157-K , 1900 Kanwha Blvd.
-East, Charleston,WV 25305 or emailed to email@example.com
+Students eligible to register to vote are either 18 years of age, or 17 years of age and will be 18 by the date of the next general election.

-When a school reaches 100% registration of eligible students, a plaque signifying this achievement is created and presented to the school principal at an assembly.
-Schedule permitting, Secretary Tennant plans to attend each award presentation.
+When a school reaches 100 percent registration of eligible students, a plaque signifying this achievement is created and presented to the school principal at an assembly.

 If we may be of any further assistance, please don't hesitate to contact us: 304.558.6000 toll free 866.767.8683 email: Communications@wvsos.gov